aschn/gnuplot-colorbrewer/README.md

 An easy way to use the beautiful color schemes at [ColorBrewer](http://colorbrewer2.org/) in the handy command-line plotting program [gnuplot](http://www.gnuplot.info/).

-All ColorBrewer color schemes that includes at least 8 colors are included.
+All ColorBrewer color schemes that include at least 8 colors are included.
 Each color scheme provides 8 discrete colors and a continuous color palette.
-Sample code is available for producing line plots (with <code>plot</code>) and heatmaps (with <code>splot</code>).
+See the <code>examples</code> directory for sample code and output.

 Qualitative Color Schemes